If your goal is to climb injury-free at a high level for many years to come, you should spend some time on kettlebell training.

-This is the fuel for the alactic energy system.
+This is the fuel for the lactic energy system.
 The better you are conditioned, the faster you recover.

 Research shows that highly aerobic trained climbers, those who are doing a specific aerobic activity, like conditioning work and endurance, recover much faster than climbers without general cardiovascular training,

-More you more, more oxygen get to the blood and supply the cells.
+- More you more, more oxygen gets to the blood and supplies the cells.

 Remember that intensity doesn’t have to be extremely high.
-It’s about the milage here, not the speed.
+It’s about the mileage here, not the speed.